- Acute Care

-Admission into the PTA program is competitive.
-A high school average of 85 or higher and/ or a college GPA of 2.8 or higher is required for direct admission into the program.
-Applicants for PTA are required to take biology and chemistry or physics (physics preferred) in high school.
-Applicants must also demonstrate through math placement testing or transferable college coursework that their math ability is equivalent to MAT 100, Basic Algebra.
-Applicants who lack appropriate science coursework or math abilities may take an additional one to two semesters to complete the PTA program.
+Direct Admission into the PTA program is competitive and requires a high school average of 85 and/or a college GPA of 2.8 (or higher) in addition to proven strong science background that includes biology and chemistry OR physics in the candidate’s academic history.
+Applicants who lack appropriate science coursework may take an additional one to two semesters to complete the PTA program.
 Applicants interested in the program are strongly encouraged to be involved in or give evidence of prior volunteer or work experience in the healthcare field.
 A letter of recommendation from a supervisor of the healthcare experience should be submitted to the Director of Enrollment Management.
 Persons interested in the PTA Program are advised to apply early as enrollment in the program is limited.
 Once an application is completed and all transcripts are received, eligible applicants will be contacted to set up any required interview(s) with a program faculty member.

-Applicants who do not meet the required GPA, or those with a GED may be admitted to Villa Maria College as Liberal Arts/Natural Science LBN/PTA students.
+Applicants who do not meet the required GPA, those with a GED, or those missing the necessary sciences may be admitted to Villa Maria College as Liberal Arts/Physical Therapy Assistant or LBG/PTA s.
 These students will be advised by PTA faculty, and have an opportunity to raise their GPA and/or take appropriate classes to prepare them to enter the PTA program.
-Please note that LBN/PTA students are not guaranteed admission into the PTA program.
+Please note that LBG/PTA students are not guaranteed admission into the PTA program.
 Admission is contingent upon meeting the GPA requirements stated above.

 - You are required to attain a grade of C+ or better in all PTA courses.
 If you fail to achieve a grade of C+, you may re-take that course.
 You may only retake one PTA course before dismissal from the program.